List of submarines of Submarine Force Command

 The Argentine Submarine Force Command (Spanish: Comando de la Fuerza de Submarinos, COFS) is the submarine service branch of the Argentine Navy.

-Argentine submarines have traditionally been named after the provinces of the Republic whose name begins with the letter 'S'; they are home based at Mar del Plata Naval Base.
+Argentine submarines were traditionally named after the provinces of the Republic whose name begins with the letter 'S'; they are home based at Mar del Plata Naval Base.
 COFS members have the same rank insignia and titles as the rest of the Navy.
-As of 2010, the elite group Agrupación de Buzos Tácticos is under the direct command of the submarine force.
-After the disappearance of ARA San Juan in November 2017, one TR-1700 (ARA Santa Cruz (S-41)) and one Type 209 (ARA Salta (S-31)) submarines remain on the naval list, though neither is operational.
-Two small surface vessels, ARA Punta Mogotes (P-65) and ARA Luisito (Q-51), are also part of the COFS and used in the training role.
+As of 2010, the elite group Agrupación de Buzos Tácticos was under the direct command of the submarine force.

+As of 2023, since 2020 the Submarine Force Command has had two submarines, both inactive.
+Following the disappearance of ARA San Juan in November 2017, one TR-1700 (ARA Santa Cruz (S-41)) and one Type 209 (ARA Salta (S-31)) submarines remain on the naval list, though neither is operational.
+Two small surface vessels, ARA Punta Mogotes (P-65) and ARA Luisito (Q-51), are also part of the COFS and used in a training role.